Most people don’t have just one job anymore.

 Those both sound really simple, but if you’re currently on a delivery, it’s hard to find a minute to fiddle around with your phone.
 You’re usually driving, walking, or trying to find the customer.

-If you’re between deliveries, on busy nights DoorDash will bombard you with order requests.
+If you’re between deliveries, on busy nights DoorDash will bombard you with delivery requests if the number of orders in your area is high.
 This is normally a good thing, but order requests take up the whole screen, and I personally couldn’t figure out a way to end my shift prematurely without having to decline or let expire an order or two.

-This was a bummer because declining orders hurts your Driver Acceptance Rate – and only drivers with an Acceptance Rate above 70% will achieve the coveted Top Driver status and get first dibs on the highest-paying orders.
+This was a bummer because declining orders hurts your Driver Acceptance Rating – and only drivers with an Acceptance Rating above 70% will achieve the coveted Top Driver status and get first dibs on the highest-paying delivery orders.

 In a figurative sense, DoorDash makes it hard to stop Dashing simply because it’s kind of fun.
-In my book The Millennial’s Guide to Making Happiness, I discuss how Blizzard made World of Warcraft deliberately addictive using a few key dopamine-dripping tools:
+Not on accident, DoorDash uses a few key dopamine-dripping tools to keep their delivery drivers motivated and hungry (sometimes literally):

 - A constant trickle of rewards.
 Each delivery takes around 20-30 minutes, meaning it’s hard to say no to “just one more.”

 - Unpredictability.
-You never know if your next order will be for $5 or $24, which keeps things exciting.
+You never know if your next order will be for $5 or $24, which keeps things exciting (but can be frustrating).

 - Constant variety.
 In 5 hours, I visited 15 different restaurants – some of which I’d never been inside before – which kept things fresh and far from monotonous.

-However, while World of Warcraft is pretty manipulative, DoorDash is just inherently fun.
+However, while World of Warcraft is pretty manipulative, driving for DoorDash is just inherently fun.
 I never felt taken advantage of while Dashing – I was just enjoying myself.

 DoorDash makes it kind of hard to stop Dashing, but deep down, I didn’t want to.
 I’ve sincerely enjoyed DoorDashing.